About the Journal of Hospital Medicine

 Choosing Wisely®: Things We Do For No Reason

-Choosing Wisely®: Things We Do For No Reason (1500 words, unstructured abstract, 1 table, 15 references) are articles that, using a case-based approach, describe practices (tests, procedures, management strategies) that may be poorly supported by evidence or which have become part of standard practice based despite the availability of less expensive or higher value alternatives.
+Choosing Wisely®: Things We Do For No Reason (1500 words, 1 table, 15 references, do not include an abstract) are articles that, using a case-based approach, describe practices (tests, procedures, management strategies) that may be poorly supported by evidence or which have become part of standard practice based despite the availability of less expensive or higher value alternatives.

 Submissions to this section require pre-approval by the editorial staff.
 Interested authors should submit a brief (500 word) description of the proposed topic to the JHM managing editor for consideration before submission.